310mc/https-310mc.github.io-tl/source/_posts/sub_story/melancholic_club_activities.md

 {% endbubble %}

 {% bubble Tomoya awkward %}
 Y-Yes.
 Umm, are you looking for Takamine?
-He was here a moment ago, but left ‘cause he had something to do.
+He was here a moment ago, but left because he had something to do.
 {% endbubble %}

 {% bubble Chiaki grin %}